-Unit Description
+Unit

-cm centimetre
+ст centimetre

 m metre

 mm millimetre

 MW megawatt

 NM nautical mile

 km kilometre

-1. Introduction
+Introduction 1.

-1.1 Project background
+Project background 1.1

-- 1.1.1.1 DONG Energy Power (UK) Ltd. (hereafter referred to as DONG Energy), on behalf of DONG Energy Hornsea Project Three (UK) Ltd. is promoting the development of the Hornsea Project Three Offshore Wind Farm (hereafter referred to as Hornsea Three).
-Hornsea Three is a proposed offshore wind farm project within the former Hornsea Zone, and includes the associated offshore export cable route (cable) corridor and onshore infrastructure.
-The proposal is for a wind farm with a total generating capacity of up to 2,400 MW which will be situated within the Hornsea Three array area in the east of the former Hornsea Zone.
+- 1.1.1.1 Orsted Hornsea Project Three (UK) Ltd., on behalf of Orsted Power (UK) Ltd., is promoting the development of the Hornsea Project Three Offshore Wind Farm (hereafter referred to as Hornsea Three).
+Hornsea Three is a proposed offshore wind farm project within the former Hornsea Zone, and includes the associated offshore cable corridor and onshore infrastructure.
 Hornsea Three is located in the central region of the North Sea, approximately 121 km to the northeast Tringham, Norfolk, 140 km to the east of the East Riding of Yorkshire coast and approximately 10.1 km west of the median line between UK and Netherlands waters (Figure 1.1). - 1.1.1.2 RPS was commissioned to undertake a fish and shellfish ecology characterisation study of the Hornsea Three site and surrounding area.
-This included a detailed desktop study of the fish and shellfish ecology of a defined study area (see section 2.1) surrounding Hornsea Three, with historic trawl survey data from across the former Hornsea Zone, including the Hornsea Three array area, used to supplement the desktop.
+This included a detailed desktop study of the fish and shellfish ecology of a defined study area (see section 2.1) surrounding Hornsea Three, with site specific beam trawl sampling within Hornsea Three offshore cable corridor and historic trawl survey data from across the former Hornsea Zone, including the Hornsea Three array area, used to supplement the desktop.

-1.2 Aims and objectives
+Aims and objectives 1.2